AMERICAN DEMOCRACY PROJECT

 University Core Curriculum

-The American Democracy Project celebrates this development as critical to fulfilling the University Mission Statement and the goals of the national American Democracy Project, sponsored by the American Association of State Colleges and Universities (AASCU) in partnership with the New York Times and the Carnegie Foundation.
+The American Democracy Project at William Paterson University celebrates this development as critical to fulfilling the University Mission Statement and the goals of the national American Democracy Project, sponsored by the American Association of State Colleges and Universities (AASCU), in partnership with the New York Times and the Carnegie Foundation.

 ADP is honored to partner with the UCC Council of the Faculty Senate and the Senate's AREA V Review Panel for the purposes of faculty and course development.
 ADP is also dedicated to creating the tools and resources needed to match students, faculty and community partners with one another in the process of fulfilling this curricular requirement and beyond.